Job offer letter template

 Depending on the jurisdiction, an employment letter is sometimes known as an: employment contract, offer letter, employment verification letter, or a proof of employment document.
 But they all exist for the same reason.

 If you’re an employer, the employment letter is used to formalize the hire.
-The employment letter usually confirms the job details for the candidate, with information on salary, working hours, employment terms and conditions, and more.
+It usually confirms the job details for the candidate, with information on salary, working hours, employment terms and conditions, and more.

-It might be followed by a separate, details employment contract; or it might form the legal basis of your employment on its own.
-It might also contain details and additional documents relating to benefits, share options, and other key considerations.
+It might be followed by a separate, more detailed employment contract; or it might form the legal basis of your employment on its own.

 What is the purpose of an employment offer letter?